vmware/container-service-extension/docs/README.md

 ## Installation

-The `CSE` service is designed to be installed by the vCloud Director System Administrator on a virtual machine (the `CSE` appliance) with access to the vCD cell, AMQP server and vCenter server.
+The `CSE` service is designed to be installed by the vCloud Director System Administrator on a virtual machine (the `CSE` appliance) with network connectivity to the vCloud Director infrastructure where the following components access is required:

+- vCloud Director instance (Public Load Balancer VIP for multiple cells)
+- vCenter Server
+- AMQP Server

 vCD tenants can use `CSE` through [vcd-cli](https://vmware.github.io/vcd-cli).
 Web UI access will be available in a future release.

 ### System Administrator Installation

 Allocate a new virtual machine to run `CSE` (the `CSE` appliance) or use one of the existing servers in the vCloud Director installation. `CSE` requires Python 3.6 or higher.
-See the appendix at the end for installing Python 3 on different platforms.
+See the [Appendix](#appendix) at the end for installing Python 3 on different platforms.

 The `CSE` appliance doesn't need access to the network where the master template will be created (`network` and `temp_vapp` configuration parameters) or the tenant networks where the clusters will be created.
 The `CSE` appliance requires network access to the vCD cell, AMQP server and vCenter server.